apache/flink/docs/apis/table.md

     <tr>
       <td><strong>Minus</strong></td>
       <td>
         <p>Similar to a SQL EXCEPT clause.
-Returns elements from the left table that do not exist in the right table.
-Both tables must have identical schema(field types).</p>
+Minus returns records from the left table that do not exist in the right table.
+Duplicate records in the left table are returned exactly once, i.e., duplicates are removed.
+Both tables must have identical schema, i.e., field types.</p>
 {% highlight scala %}
 val left = ds1.toTable(tableEnv, 'a, 'b, 'c);
 val right = ds2.toTable(tableEnv, 'a, 'b, 'c);